intel/rapid-design-methods-for-developing-hardware-accelerators/chisel/vectoradd/hld/README.md

 make sim
 ````

-In the new window, set work directory through an environment variable:
+In the new window, set work directory through an environment variable.
+The command that you need to issue is printed in the console.
+For me, this is:
 ````code
 setenv ASE_WORKDIR /nfs/site/disks/scl.work.37/ppt/users/smburns/hld/chisel/vectoradd/hld/build_sim/work
 ````